 2. Flipped Classroom: In a flipped classroom, students are given pre-recorded lectures or readings to review at home before coming to class, and then use class time to engage in interactive activities and discussions.

 Flipped classrooms have become increasingly popular in recent years as a way to improve student engagement and provide more personalized learning experiences.
-By flipping the traditional classroom model, students can watch or read course content on their own time and then use class time to engage in collaborative learning activities, problem-solving exercises, and discussions.
+By flipping the traditional classroom model, students can watch or read course content on their own time and then use class time to engage in collaborative learning activities, problem-solving exercises, and discussions.3.
+Personalized Learning: Personalized learning allows students to work at their own pace, using individualized learning plans that are tailored to their needs and interests.
+This approach can be particularly effective for students with different learning styles or who need extra support.

 For example, a language arts teacher may assign a reading assignment for students to complete at home, followed by a short quiz to ensure that they have understood the material.
 In class, the teacher can then lead a discussion on the reading, asking students to share their thoughts and opinions on the text.
 This can encourage deeper engagement with the material and help students to develop critical thinking skills.